top of page

 I received my DPhil in Theology and Religion from the University of Oxford in October 2022.
 My first monograph project, Subversive Conformity: The Puritan Struggle for Via Media in the Church of England, is approved for full manuscript review with Cambridge University Press.

-I am now co-editing a special issue with Professor Peter Lake, 'Providence, Propaganda, and Profit in the Early Modern English World', an interdisciplinary work that combines political, religious, and economic perspectives, based on a conference I co-organised with Dr Koji Yamamoto, my mentor and an established economic historian, in the University of Tokyo in September 2025.
+I am now co-editing a special issue with Professor Peter Lake, 'Providence, Propaganda, and Profit in the Early Modern English World', an interdisciplinary work that combines political, religious, and economic perspectives, based on a conference I co-organised with Dr Koji Yamamoto, my mentor and an established economic historian, in the University of Tokyo in September 2025, when I was a JSPS Postdoctoral Fellow there.